spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 6. In the **Azure Cloud Configuration** section, add the **Instance type**.
 The cost details present for a review.

+    Notice if the System Node Pool option is checked, the Cloud Configuration section does not make the OS **Linux** or **Windows** selection available.
+Keep the System Node Pool option checked if you are creating a system node pool; otherwise uncheck it to create a worker node and have the option to select the OS.
+In addition, the Taints option will be disabled, when a System Node Pool option is checked.

-7. Enter the **Managed Disk Information** and its size.
+7. Enter the **Managed Disk** information and its size.

-8. If you are including additional or multiple nodes to make a node pool, then click the **Add Worker Nodes** button to create the next node.
+8. If you are including additional or multiple nodes to make a node pool, then click the **Add Worker Pool** button to create the next node.

 ## Include Additional Nodes to Create Worker Node Pools